Ethernet

 • Memory Attribute: Descriptors should be in Non-cacheable SRAM (or DDR with MPU config) to avoid Cache Coherency issues.

-• Alignment: RX buffers must be 4-Byte Aligned.
+• Alignment: RX buffers must be 4-byte aligned.

 Descriptor Format